U.S. says killing top Iran general averted plot against Americans

 Their deaths divided Iraqi opinion.
 Many condemned the attacks, seeing Soleimani as a hero for his role in defeating Islamic State.
 Others voiced approval, saying Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and set up the militias they blame for many of Iraq’s social and economic woes.

-However, many Iraqis criticised Washington for killing the men on Iraqi soil and possibly plunging the country into a war.
+However, many Iraqis criticised Washington for killing the men on Iraqi soil and possibly plunging the country into another war.

-The attack followed a sharp increase in U.S.-Iranian hostilities last week when pro-Iranian militiamen attacked the U.S. embassy in Baghdad following a U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.
+The attack followed a sharp increase in U.S.-Iranian hostilities last week when pro-Iranian militiamen attacked the U.S. embassy in Baghdad following a deadly U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.

-Iraq’s prime minister said with Friday’s attack Washington had violated a deal for keeping U.S. troops in his country.
+Iraqi Prime Minister Adel Abdul Mahdi said with Friday’s attack Washington had breached Iraq’s sovereignty and violated a deal for keeping U.S. troops in his country.

 Khamenei said a harsh revenge awaited the “criminals” who killed Soleimani and his death would redouble resistance against the United States and Israel.
 He called for three days of national mourning and appointed Soleimani’s deputy, Brigadier General Esmail Ghaani, to replace him as Quds Force head.